 Figure 3.4: Throughput for different Submission Methods and Sizes.
 Performing a copy with source and destination being Node 0, executed by the DSA on Node 0.
-Observable is the submission cost which affects small transfer sizes differently.
+Observable is the submission cost which affects small transfer sizes differently, as there the completion time is lower.

 We anticipate that single submissions will consistently yield poorer performance, particularly with a pronounced effect on smaller transfer sizes.
-This expectation arises from the fact that the overhead of a single submission with the SWQ is incurred for every iteration, whereas the batch experiences it only once for multiple copies.
+This expectation arises from the fact that the overhead of a single submission with the SWQ is incurred for every iteration, whereas the batch experiences this overhead only once for multiple copies.

 In Figure 3.4 we conclude that with transfers of 1 MiB and upwards, the cost of single submission drops.
-Even for transferring the largest datum in this benchmark, we still observe a speed delta between batching and single submission, pointing to substantial submission costs encountered for submissions to the SWQ and task preparation.
+As there is still a slight difference, datum size should be even larger.
 For smaller transfers the performance varies greatly, with batch operations leading in throughput.
-Reese Kuper et al. noted that 'SWQ observes lower throughput between 1-8 KB [transfer size]' [6, pp. 6].
+Reese Kuper et al. noted that 'SWQ observes lower throughput between $1 - 8 \ KB$ [transfer size]' [6, pp. 6].
 We however measured a much higher point of equalization, pointing to additional delays introduced by programming the DSA through Intel DML.
 Another limitation is visible in our result, namely the inherent throughput limit per DSA chip of close to 30 GiB/s.
 This is caused by I/O fabric limitations [6, p.
 5].